Check If a String Contains Substring, Number & Letter in Bash

 This image shows that all the string contents are extracted properly from the input string.

 Parameter expansion provides a straightforward way to perform string operations such as checking string contents.
 It is usually efficient for small or medium-sized strings.
 Moreover, it has the potential to make bash script readable and simple to all.
-To know the procedure of how can you use it, follow the guidelines provided below:
+To know the procedure of how can you use it, do the following:

 #!/bin/bash